-This is the first of a series written to help a parent, youth worker, teacher and anyone that works with teems be more equipped to seize teachable moments as a teen navigates the unchartered waters of a traumatic death.
+This article is the first in a series of articles written to help a parent, youth worker, teacher and anyone that works with teenagers be more equipped to seize teachable moments as a teen navigates the unchartered waters of traumatic death.
 Articles in this series include: 7 Types of losses, How to Handle A Loss, Common Reactions To Death of a Loved One, Peer Death, Healthy Steps For A Grieving Teens

-This article minces no words, it is to the point and highlights benefits of application.
+This article minces no words, it is to the point and highlights benefits of the application.

 Critical incident stress management and psychological first aid are more widely implemented in times of crisis and trauma.
 As a frequent responder and consultant to educational systems in Aftermath Protocol, this article is birth out of necessity.

 While these are steps, the word “steps” in no way means there is an order that is cut and dry like a staircase.
 Grief is as unique as the relationship or stage of life lost.
 Refrain from imposing person expectations on others, the individual hurting is unique and so is that loss to him or her.